-- 4. Salt the cuts of beef, using 1/2 cup of salt for 7 pounds of meat.
+- 4. Place the meat on a wire rack set over a rimmed baking sheet, still keeping the three kinds separate.
+Salt the meat, using a ratio of 1/2 cup of salt for 7 pounds of meat.
 (If you have more than 7 pounds of meat, use a little more salt; if you have less than 7 pounds, use a little less salt.
 You need just under a tablespoon of kosher salt per pound of beef.)

 Recipe Testers Reviews

-I am great friends with my butcher, and he willingly ground the meat for me.
-I came home with seven pounds of meat, cooked it up for three of us and still have lots in the freezer.
-So we did a side-by-side taste test.
-The Best Burger versus a freshly ground chuck burger, no frills.
-The Best Burger won, hands down.
-Without a doubt, it is the best burger I have ever eaten (there was moaning involved).
-Disclaimer: My butcher only sells local, grass-fed meat (aren’t I lucky:)
+I am great friends with my butcher and he willingly ground the meat for me.
+I came home with 7 pounds of meat, cooked it up for 3 of us, and still have lots in the freezer.
+(I would halve the recipe in the future.)
+Disclaimer: My butcher only sells local, grass-fed meat.
+Aren’t I lucky. :)